 This, however, predictably did not stop crashing while playing any game.

 I already had a list of specs in mind that I wanted for any new computer I would be upgrading to.

-I think that these specs will last me quite a long time and I’m super excited to use it.
+I think that this computer will last me quite a long time and I’m super excited to get it!

 The only downside to this new computer is just that it will take close to a month to ship due to a little virus going around that you may have heard of.
 However, it will very much be worth the wait.